EC-BingChilling/Summer2023/chapter6.md

 Suspect_1 -.-> Don't_Confess --> 1y
 ```

 The dominant strategy here is to confess regardless of what the other player chooses.
+We can see from the table that if we are Suspect 1 for example, if we move to "Not confess" from "Confess" it doesn't mean that Suspect 2 will also move for my benefit.
+Suspect 2 still has a higher payout from "Confess". **Keep in mind that these are selfish games, players want the best outcome for themselves without considering what's good for both.**

 Therefore we should expect both suspects to confess, with a payoff of being convicted for 4 years each.